Thanks for emailing that article!

 Exfoliative Glaucoma occurs when a flaky, dandruff-like material peels off the outer layer of the lens within the eye.
 The material collects in the angle between the cornea and iris and can clog the drainage system of the eye, causing eye pressure to rise.
-Also called pseudoexfoliative glaucoma, it is common among those of Scandinavian descent.
-Read more about exfoliative glaucoma.
+It is also called pseudoexfoliative glaucoma.
+Read more about exfoliative glaucoma »

 Neovascular Glaucoma is caused by the abnormal formation of new blood vessels on the iris and over the eye's drainage channels.
 Neovascular glaucoma is always associated with other abnormalities, most often diabetes.
 It never occurs on its own.
 The new blood vessels block the eye’s fluid from exiting through the trabecular meshwork (the eye’s drainage canals), causing an increase in eye pressure.

 Pigmentary Glaucoma occurs when the pigment granules that are in the back of the iris (the colored part of the eye) break into the clear fluid produced inside the eye.
 These tiny pigment granules flow toward the drainage canals in the eye and slowly clog them, causing eye pressure to rise.
 Read more about pigmentary glaucoma »

 Traumatic Glaucoma — Injury to the eye may cause traumatic glaucoma.
 This form of open-angle glaucoma can occur immediately after the injury or develop years later.
 It can be caused by blunt injuries that bruise the eye (called blunt trauma) or by injuries that penetrate the eye.